Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The default colors can be configured in Outlook.
 Outlook seems to have problems with this in certain patch levels when creating a reply in the preview pane, popping out the draft to it's own window and then switching to another signature.
+## 16.27.
+How to make Set-OutlookSignatures work with Microsoft Information Protection?
+Set-OutlookSignatures does work well with Microsoft Information Protection, when configured correctly.

+If you do not enforce setting sensitivity labels or exclude DOCX and RTF file formats, no further actions are required.

+If you enforce setting sensitivity labels:
+- When using DOCX templates, just set the desired sensitivity label on all your template files.
+  - It is recommended to use the 'General' label:
+    - Outlook signatures and Out of Office messages usually only contain information which is intended to be shared publicly by design.
+    - The templates themselves usually do not contain sensitive data, only placeholder variables.
+    - Documents labeled 'General' can be opened without having the Information Protection Add-In for Office installed.
+This is useful when not all of your Set-OutlookSignatures users are also Information Protection users and have the Add-In installed.
+  - When using a template with a sensitivity label other than 'General', every client Set-OutlookSignature runs on needs the Information Protection Add-In for Office installed, and the user running Set-OutlookSignatures needs permission to access the protected file.
+  - The RTF signature file will be created with the same sensitivity label as the template.
+This is only relevant for the user composing a new e-mail in RTF format, as the composing user needs to be able to open the RTF document and copy the content from it - the actual signature in the e-mail does not have Information Protection applied.
+  - The .HTM and .TXT signature files will be created without a sensitivity label, as these documents can not be protected by Microsoft Information Protection.
+  - If you do not set a sensitivity label, Word will prompt the user to choose one each time the unlabeled local copy of a template is converted to .htm, .rtf or .txt.
+    - The DOCX sample template files that come with Set-OutlookSignatures do not have a sensitivity label set.
+- When using HTM templates, no further actions are required.
+  - HTM files can not be assigned a sensitivity label, and converting HTM files to RTF is possible even when sensitivity labels are enforced.
+  - Converting HTM files to TXT is also no problem, as both file formats can not be assigned a sensitivity label.

+Additional information that might be of interest for your Information Protection configuration:
+- Template files are copied to the local temp directory of the user (PowerShell: '`[System.IO.Path]::GetTempPath()`') for further use, with a randomly generated GUID as name.
+The extension used is either .docx or .html (not .htm as used in the template).
+- The local copy of a template file is opened for variable replacement and file conversion to HTM, but never saved back to disk.
+- Converted files are also stored in the temp directory, using the same GUID as the original file as file name, but a different file extension (.htm, .rtf, .txt).
+- Conversion to RTF and TXT uses the same source file (.docx when using DOCX templates, else .htm).
+- After all variable replacements and conversions are completed for a template, the converted files (HTM mandatory, RTF and TXT optional) are copied to the Outlook signature folder.
+The path of this folder is language and version dependent (Registry: '`HKCU:\Software\Microsoft\Office\<Outlook Version>\Common\General\Signatures`').
+- All temporary files mentioned are deleted by Set-OutlookSignatures as part of the clean-up process.